 卍 x534D |

-This chart shows Unicode equivalents for each VedaPad keystroke in Devanagari mode.
-Each block shows the Unicode character on top, the VedaPad keystroke in the middle, and the numeric Unicode character code in hexadecimal on the bottom.
+This chart shows characters used in Sanskrit, according to the traditional Panini sound scheme.
+Each block shows the character on top, IAST romanization in the middle, and the numeric character code in hexadecimal on the bottom.

 |||